akshayasadhula/SIZZLE_RecipeBook/README.md

-# 🍳 MISE — AI-Powered Recipe Book
+# 🍳 Mise — AI-Powered Recipe Book

-Mise is a web application that lets you store, manage, and discover recipes — powered by AI.
+**Mise** is a web application that lets you store, manage, and discover recipes — powered by AI.
+The name comes from the French culinary term *"Mise en Place"* meaning **"everything in its place"** — just like a professional chef organizes everything before cooking, this app helps you organize your recipes, discover new ones with AI, and plan meals with ingredients you already have.

 Built with vanilla HTML, CSS, and JavaScript with Firebase for real-time data and Groq AI for intelligent features.

 ---